Key Information for Transition

 Monday, Wednesday, Thursday & Friday:

 Students arriving late must sign in with the Attendance Officer up until 8.55am.
-After that time the students will need to sign in late with Matron.
+After that time the students will need to sign in late with the Student Welfare Officer.

 Beginning of Term

-The first day of term for the new Year 7 students will be Monday 6 September at 8.30am (the normal school time).
+The first day of term for the new Year 7 students will be Wednesday 6 September at 8.30am (the normal school time).
 This will be an induction day - your child will not need their PE kit on this day.
 They will need all other items from the equipment list below.
-We recommend that your child brings in a packed lunch and water bottle for the first few days (no nuts or nut products, please), as they will be set up on the cashless catering system during the first week.
-Years 8-11 and 13 will return on Tuesday 7 September.

 In the overall education of each student, the Form Tutor is very important, being directly responsible for the general welfare of all of the students in their group and for monitoring and encouraging their academic progress.

 Each tutor group is placed under the guidance of a Head of Year, who oversees the Year Group.
 We urge parents not to hesitate in contacting us if there is any area of concern and the initial way of doing this is through the Form Tutor.
 Contact details for all tutors will be made available at the start of term.